 - Da Fortunato - in 2016, for the first time, this old-fashioned Roman institution with a view of the Pantheon and outdoor seating will be open throughout August, including August 15.
 And they will do so again in August 2017 (In August, they will be closed Mondays.)
 Book early!!

 Via del Pantheon, 55.
 Tel: 06 679 2788

-- Taverna dei Quaranta - I only recently tried this place and am glad I did!
-It's very homey and local, with excellent, fresh food and great, honest prices.
-And only about 5 minutes' walk to the Colosseum.
+- Taverna dei Quaranta - If you want something simple, this homey, unobtrusive, local spot has excellent, fresh food and great, honest prices.
+And they are only about 5 minutes' walk to the Colosseum.
 Open throughout August, lunch and dinner.

 Via Claudia, 24.
 Tel: 06 700 0550

 - Hosteria Grappolo D'Oro - Also known as Zampanò, this Roman trattoria is a stone's throw from Campo dei Fiori but just off of it to avoid the nightly chaos there.
 They also own Ditirambo, just across from them, which is another favorite (and closed for part of August.)
 Open daily for lunch and dinner (Wednesday only, closed at lunch), and all through August.

 Enjoy delicious carbonara and other Roman specialities at gourmet deli and restaurant Roscioli, open most of August in Rome